XuyangAbert/OUFSDFC/README.md

+# Getting Start
-# Streaming feature selection framework using dyanmic density-based feature stream clustering (OUFSDFC)
+Streaming feature selection framework using dyanmic density-based feature stream clustering (OUFSDFC)

-# Description:
+### Description:
 The "Supplemental-Results.pdf" file shows the number of selected features for all seven compared SFS methods and the proposed SFS-DFC method.
 Some discussions are provided as well.

 In this project, thirteen benchmark datasets are used: